DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC-ITEM-CREATION-WIZARD/Other/Data-entities.md

 The following is a summary of data entities available for the Item creation module:

 ## Item creation setup
-Item creation> Setup > Item creation
+Item creation> Setup > Item creation > Item Creation Template

 **Order**         | **Entity**                      | **Description**	                                         | **Dependency**
 :-----            |:------------------------        |:-------------------                                      |:------------------------